AAA Editor Notes

 Recreational opportunities abound; highlights include a scenic wilderness drive, paved bike trails, a beach area with playgrounds and a naturalist-led interpretive cruise on Lake Itasca.
 Bikes, boats and canoes can be rented.
 Park rangers conduct numerous seasonal organized nature programs as well as junior naturalist programs aimed at youth.
 Cabins and the historic Douglas Lodge offer overnight stays.

-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Camping is permitted.
 Picnicking is permitted.
 Food is available.
 Time: Allow 3 hours minimum.